zhumingpassional/RLSolver/README.md

 ## Datasets
 Link: [Baidu Wangpan](https://pan.baidu.com/s/1Qg-VEMvrAB_cUpYLMBubiw) (CODE: gc8y)

-1) Graph

-Most data is graph, such as graph maxcut, graph partitioning, TSP.
+Most data is graph, such as graph maxcut, and TSP.

 - [Gset](https://web.stanford.edu/~yyye/yyye/Gset/) is opened by Standford university, and is stored in the "data" folder of this repo.
 The number of nodes is from 800 to 10000.